Healthy Homes Assessment Waitangirua

 Draught Stopping Waitangirua

-If a draught could be felt from unreasonable gaps or holes, it requirements to be closed.
+If a draught could be felt through gaps that are too large or holes, it requirements to be sealed.

 What are unjustifiable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections